jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.36 KappaIndex

-Performs a kappa index of agreement (KIA) analysis on two categorical raster files..
+Performs a kappa index of agreement (KIA) analysis on two categorical raster files.

 *Parameters*: